The Docks of New York: Plot

 Andy attempts to pull rank and cut in on the couple, but the powerful stoker drives him off with blows.
 Lou, observing her husband's boorishness, looks on with contempt.
 Mae and Bill mutually confess their sexual histories to one another, she with regret, he with masculine pride.
 So as to win Mae's favors for the night, Bill consents to marry her on the spot, and Mae wistfully obliges.

-The local missionary “Hymn Book” Harry (Gustav von Seyffertitz) is summoned and sternly delivers the sacrament.
-Lou provides Mae with a ring: her own, now superfluous wedding ring.
-The couple takes their vows, each shamefacedly, and the formerly boisterous patrons observe with mock solemnity, then erupt in cheers when the newlyweds kiss.
+The local missionary “Hymn Book” Harry (Gustav von Seyffertitz) is summoned to administer the sacrament.
+Lou gives Mae her own wedding ring, which she no longer needs.
+The couple exchange vows while the patrons observe, initially with mock solemnity, before cheering when the newlyweds kiss.

 The following morning, Bill slips quietly from the flophouse honeymoon suite, without a word to Mae.
 Andy, observing that the stoker is abandoning his “wife”, goes to Mae's room, where she has just discovered Bill's desertion.
 Andy attempts to force himself on her, but Lou arrives and guns him down.
 The police suspect Mae of the murder, but Lou confesses and is arrested.

 Under the blandishments of “Sugar” Steve, Bill takes leave of Mae.
 Driven to distraction by his perfidy, she angrily drives him from her room.

 Aboard the steamer, Bill has an epiphany.
 He bolts from the subterranean furnaces to the sunny deck, leaps overboard and swims to shore.
 There he inquires as to Mae's whereabouts and discovers that she is in custody at Night Court, charged with stealing the clothing he had bestowed on her.
 Moments after the judge sentences her to jail, Bill presents himself and confesses to the crime, exonerating Mae.
 He pledges to reunite with Mae after he serves his 60-day sentence, and she agrees to wait for him.